nekonaute/roborobo4/README.md

 ## Troubleshooting

- * First, be sure that conda uses the same python version than the default used in the terminal.
+ * First, be sure that conda uses the same Python version than the default one used in the terminal.
  	* To check which versions are used:
 		* for Python in Conda: _conda list | grep python_
 		* for Python in Terminal: _python3 --version_
 	* To force conda to use a specific version of Python: conda create (...) python==3.9
  * When executing _conda activate roborobo_
         * error: the shell (e.g. bash) is not configured.